morganpurdy/100-day-challenge/README.md

 ## Day 72
 I think that's what day it is now?
 I haven't been great at keeping up with logging lately but I have at least (mostly) still been doing some coding.
 Today I worked on more iterators in the Codecademy javascript lessons.
 It got into minor troubleshooting of iterator documentation at the end so that was cool and a good skill to have, I'm sure.
 I feel kind of bad because I haven't been able to work on any of my personal projects lately, I've just been doing lessons.
 But they have fit better with my schedule.
 I am hoping in the next couple of days when I have more time I can take a deeper look at both my fake apartment page and the my personal portfolio page!

+## Day 80
+Crazy to think we are 80 days into the challenge.
+I have fallen off the wagon and missed about a week of coding.
+I think I really just needed a mental break.
+But I am ready to jump back into it tomorrow!
+I work tomorrow and then I have two days off so I am hoping that will help me get back into the swing of things.
+I want to continue working on my practice build site and my portfolio site!
+I also have a 30 day Javascript challenge on the horizon.
+A lot of excitement coming up hopefully!